infection/site/src/guide/command-line-options.md

 infection -j$(sysctl -n hw.ncpu)
 ```

-> Running Infection with more threads not necessarily leads to better performance.
+> Running Infection with more threads does not necessarily lead to better performance.
 Consider benchmarking several numbers to find one that works best for your particular case.

 ### `--test-framework`